anatomiesofintelligence/anatomiesofintelligence.github.io/_posts/2019-06-21-adding-concepts-to-existing-classification-tree.md

 tags: [ontology, statistic-ontology, conceptual-clustering, cluster]
 weights: [0.71, 0.81, 0.99, 0.587]

-summary: Adding 'mammal' and 'bird' to an existing classification tree in the COGWEB algorithm.
-Each node represents an object class, Ci, that is summarized by a set of probabilities, P(value|Ci)
+summary: "Adding 'mammal' and 'bird' to an existing classification tree in the COGWEB algorithm.
+Each node represents an object class, Ci, that is summarized by a set of probabilities, P(value|Ci)"

 ---